-You'll find answers on this page to many key questions about financial aid, scholarships, and student employment.
+You'll find answers on this page to many key questions about financial aid and scholarships.
 If you'd like to learn more, please contact us directly.

 Financial Aid FAQs

-The Berklee Achievement Grant program is an incentive-based awards program for students who have Berklee scholarships and/or grants that eliminate tuition increases for qualified students.
-Students with Berklee scholarships and/or grants who earn a minimum cumulative grade point average equal to or greater than 3.0 and also demonstrate financial need may qualify for an increase in aid for their second, third and fourth years at Berklee.
+The Berklee Achievement Grant Program is an incentive-based awards program for students who have Berklee scholarships and/or grants that eliminates tuition increases for qualified students.
+Students with Berklee scholarships and/or grants who earn a minimum cumulative grade point average equal to or greater than 3.0 and also demonstrate financial need may qualify for an increase in aid for their second, third, and fourth years at Berklee.
 The grants are $1,500 per year and are awarded for the fall and spring semesters ($750/semester).

-The Spring Awards are small, partial-tuition merit awards ranging from $500-$5,000 that are targeted to high-achieving continuing students nearing graduation.
+The Spring Awards are small, partial-tuition merit awards ranging from $500 to $5,000 that are targeted to high-achieving continuing students nearing graduation.
 A select group of students are nominated by the faculty, chairs, and deans for Spring Awards based on their outstanding academic and musical achievement in their major/instrumental department.

 It’s important to note that students do not acquire full-tuition scholarships after they enter the college with partial-tuition scholarships.
-There are some opportunities to receive some additional support but that funding is limited.
-Therefore, we advise students to plan their enrollment at Berklee for four years based on the financial aid package they receive as an entering student.
+There are some opportunities to receive some additional support, but that funding is limited.
+Therefore, we advise students to plan their enrollment at Berklee for four years based on the financial aid package they receive as entering students.
 Selecting the right college is both an academic decision and a financial decision.
-Berklee is an expensive private college that offers an unparalleled education at a premium cost so students and families must have a comprehensive financial plan in order to afford the cost of attendance for four years of study.
+Berklee is an expensive private college that offers an unparalleled education at a premium cost, so students and families must have a comprehensive financial plan in order to afford the cost of attendance for four years of study.

 In addition, the faculty, chairs, and deans nominate a select group of upper-semester students for Spring Awards based on their outstanding academic and musical achievement in their major/department.
-The Spring Awards are small, partial-tuition merit awards ranging from $500-$5,000 that are targeted to high-achieving students nearing graduation.
+The Spring Awards are small, partial-tuition merit awards ranging from $500 to $5,000 that are targeted to high-achieving students nearing graduation.